CoVR-2: Automatic Data Construction for Composed Video Retrieval: Additional experiments

-All experiments in this paper are performed with the BLIP model~\cite{BLIP} finetuned on COCO~\cite{coco}.
-Here, we include experiments when changing this backbone with other pretrained BLIP variants.
-Specifically, we use the BLIP model without COCO finetuning (BLIP base), and the BLIP model finetuned on Flickr30k~\cite{Plummer2015Flickr30k}.
-For this experiment (as in the last row of \if\sepappendix1{Table~2 } \else{Table~\ref{tab:video} }\fi of the main paper), we use pretrained cross-attention layers of BLIP as our multimodal combined representation, and finetune them on \ourDS with 15-frame target video embeddings.
-In Table~\ref{tab:pretrained-blip-models}, we observe that the BLIP model finetuned on COCO has the highest performance.
+\textbf{Variants of pretrained BLIP-2 models.} All experiments in this paper are performed with the BLIP-2 model~\cite{li2023blip2} finetuned on COCO~\cite{coco}.
+Here, we include experiments when changing this backbone with ViT-L without COCO finetuning (BLIP-2 base).
+For this experiment (as in the last row of \if\sepappendix1{Table~2} \else{Table~\ref{tab:video} }\fi of the main paper), we use pretrained cross-attention layers of BLIP-2 as our multimodal combined representation, and finetune them on \ourWV.
+In Table~\ref{tab:pretrained-blip-models}, we observe that the BLIP-2 model fine-tuned with COCO has a similar performance to BLIP-2 Base, with a slight improvement on R@1.

+\textbf{\newt{Effect on CIR benchmarks.}} \newt{ As shown in \if\sepappendix1{Table~2} \else{Table~\ref{tab:video} }\fi of the main paper, the BLIP-2 backbone with cross-attention layer finetuning achieves the highest performance on the \ourWVt dataset.
+In Table~\ref{tab:clip}, we extend the comparison to additional CIR benchmarks, evaluating frozen CLIP with average fusion (no training), CLIP with MLP fusion, and BLIP and BLIP-2 with cross-attention layer finetuning.
+The results show that MLP fusion fails to generalize effectively across these datasets when trained with \ourWV, while the BLIP-2 backbone continues to deliver the best results across all benchmarks. }